 After Croatia, I flew to Paris to spend some time dancing there.
 I had an amazing time!
 I got to see many of my friends who I had met in Rovinj, and felt like I had a 2nd family already.
 They were so welcoming and fun to be around…it was so hard to go back to the States.

 I used 70,000United Airlines miles to book my flight home from Paris to Washington, DC, in Lufthansa Business Class.
 United Airlines charges more for partner airline Business and First Class awards than it does on their own planes.

 I couldn’t find available award seats all the way back to Austin, so I decided to spend the weekend in DC and visit my best friend.

 Flying on Lufthansa Business Class was a great experience, but I think I would have preferred saving my miles and flying in coach.
 It costs 70,000 United Airlines miles for a 1-way Business Class ticket on Lufthansa to fly from Paris to the US.

-* If you liked this post, why don’t you join the 20,000+ readers who have signed-up to receive free blog posts via email (only 1 email per day!) or in an RSS reader …because then you’ll never miss another trip report!
+If you liked this post, why don’t you join the 25,000+ readers who have signed-up to receive free blog posts via email (only 1 email per day!) or in an RSS reader …because then you’ll never miss another update!